SW 130 Introduction to Social Welfare & Social Work (4 credit hours)

-SW130 INTRODUCTION TO SOCIAL WELFARE AND SOCIAL WORK (4).
-An overview of the history, purposes, and functions of social welfare systems and programs, and an introduction to the social work profession.
-An examination of the knowledge, values, and skills necessary for social work practice, and the variety of problems, practice settings, and diverse client populations served by social workers.
+This course provides an overview of the history, purposes, and functions of social welfare systems and programs, and an introduction to the social work profession.
+We will examine the knowledge, values, and skills necessary for social work practice, and the variety of problems, practice settings, and diverse client populations served by social workers.

-SW341 PSYCHOSOCIAL INTERVENTION WITH INDIVIDUALS (4).
-An examinination of the knowledge, values, and skills commonly used in direct practice with individuals by social workers and similar professionals in the fields of counseling, psychology, and criminal justice.
+An examination of the knowledge, values, and skills commonly used in direct practice with individuals by social workers and similar professionals in the fields of counseling, psychology, and criminal justice.
 Emphasis is on both understanding the dynamics of the professional helping process and on the development of specific skills, such as: interviewing, ethical decision-making, assessment, contracting, and case documentation.
-Prerequisites: CJ130, PY130, SW130 or SY130, and junior or senior standing.

-SW343 PSYCHOSOCIAL INTERVENTION WITH GROUPS (4).
-An examinination of the knowledge, values, and skills used by social workers and similar professionals when working with groups.
+This course presents an examination of the knowledge, values, and skills used by social workers and similar professionals when working with groups.
 Course content includes: the dynamics of small groups, ethical issues, types of groups, methods of intervention, and individual skills necessary for leading and working with groups.
-Prerequisites: CJ130, PY130, SW130 or SY130, and junior or senior standing.

 SW335 Theories of Human Behavior in the Social Environment (4 credit hours)

 An examination of a wide-variety of bio-psycho-social theories of human development and interventions, including current applications which are commonly used in the fields of social work, counseling, psychology, and criminal justice.